 Intensive English Program

 Due to COVID19, this program is currently unavailable.
-We are hoping to have the next IEP cohort is expected
+We are hoping to have the next IEP cohort will begin

 The Intensive English Program at Harper College is dedicated to providing excellent comprehensive language instruction for postsecondary students who are non-native speakers of English.
 Professionals in the field of teaching English to speakers of other languages (TESOL) use a variety of proven language teaching methods to prepare students for further academic study or employment in the United States.
 This learner-centered program is offered on a full-time basis to both international students and residents of the United States.